 Flexion Distraction Therapy is well researched, and has been proven effective.
 Chiropractors have been using this method for many years to manage the symptoms of sciatica and disc herniation and have saved many patients from ongoing pain management, discomfort, temporary disability and spinal surgery.

-Our goal and approach is to provide patients with the best functional customized treatment plans- with emphasis on personalized attention and commitment to excellence that distinguish MAYWOOD PHYSICAL THERAPY AND Rehab Center as one of the premier providers of Physical Therapy and Rehabilitation in Bergen County, New Jersey.
+Our goal and approach is to provide patients with the best functional customized treatment for low back pain new jersey plans- with emphasis on personalized attention and commitment to excellence that distinguish MAYWOOD PHYSICAL THERAPY AND REHAB CENTER as one of the premier providers of Physical Therapy and Rehabilitation in Bergen County, New Jersey.